Medical Editor: John P. Cunha, DO, FACOEP

 |Special Senses:||Cataracts, decreased hearing, diplopia, lacrimation disorder|

-Severe vision decrease, equivalent of 4 lines or more, within 7 days after treatment has been reported in l%-5% of patients.
+Severe vision decrease, equivalent of >4 lines, within 7 days after treatment has been reported in 1%-5% of patients.
 Partial recovery of vision was observed in some patients.
 Photosensitivity reactions usually occurred in the form of skin sunburn following exposure to sunlight.
 The higher incidence of back pain in the VISUDYNE group occurred primarily during infusion.

-The following adverse events have occurred either at low incidence ( < 1%) during clinical trials or have been reported during the use of VISUDYNE in clinical practice where these events were reported voluntarily from a population of unknown size and frequency of occurrence cannot be determined precisely.
+The following adverse events have occurred either at low incidence (<1%) during clinical trials or have been reported during the use of VISUDYNE in clinical practice where these reactions were reported voluntarily from a population of unknown size and frequency of occurrence cannot be determined precisely.
 They have been chosen for inclusion based on factors such as seriousness, frequency of reporting, possible causal connection to VISUDYNE, or a combination of these factors:

 |Non-ocular Events:||Chest pain and other musculoskeletal pain during infusion|